kamathhrishi/PyReData/README.md

 # PyReData
 Allows to share analysis and visualizations done using Python as HTML web pages.
-Currently working on refractoring it.
+Still a work in progress.